Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br />

 In math, this is called the factorial function in which 5! is the calculation 1x2x3x4x5 up to 5 giving us 120.

 <br /><br />

+It is well known that a 4D shape is a tesseract with 24 sides, and may be <a href="https://youtu.be/WzC92VJJnvg?t=390">4D space time</a>.

+<br /><br />

+Additionally you may find it interesting that antimatter goes backwards in time while normal matter goes forward in time.

+<br /><br />

+In 5D space we end up with multiple worlds and time lines.
+I will not discuss all this here as as this page is to explain this quantum AI matrix and data analyzer.

+<br /><br />

+If you persist on learning what the higher dimensions are the following video on engineering made easy may help <a href="https://youtu.be/UxubeeSqSmk?t=373">0D to 11D explained advanced</a>.

+<br /><br />